kundana2255/AICTE-Weekly-Projects/README.md

-# Week-1
-Week 1 project on Crop and Fertilizers RS
+ Project on Crop and Fertilizers RS